theophilee/theophilee.github.io/_posts/2023-06-28-llms-as-cultural-technologies.md

 toc:
   sidebar: left
 ---
-### LLMs as cultural technologies
+### LMs as cultural technologies

 What distinguishes humans from other animals is our ability to create knowledge ([useful explanations of the world](https://theophilegervet.github.io/book_notes/the-beginning-of-infinity/)) and [pass it on culturally](https://theophilegervet.github.io/book_notes/the-secret-of-our-success/).
-A useful perspective on current LLMs is as powerful [cultural technologies](https://arxiv.org/abs/2305.07666), like writing, the printing press, the Internet, and language itself, that enhance cultural transmission.
-From this perspective, **progress on LLMs as cultural technologies is currently our best lever on the rate of human progress**.
+A useful perspective on current LMs is as powerful [cultural technologies](https://arxiv.org/abs/2305.07666), like writing, the printing press, the Internet, and language itself, that enhance cultural transmission.
+From this perspective, **progress on LMs as cultural technologies is currently our best lever on the rate of human progress**.

-### LLMs are becoming the best way to access existing knowledge
+### LMs are becoming the best way to access existing knowledge

 Until 2022, the go-to way for humans to access existing knowledge was browsing the Internet through Google search (to find relevant articles, books, StackOverflow posts, etc.). **LLM-based tools like ChatGPT or Perplexity are quickly overtaking Google search.
 Why?**